Best fitted kitchens suppliers in the UK 2024

 Overall, Homebase is a great option if you want to purchase your new kitchen on credit without compromising on quality or limiting your design options.

 The best kitchen suppliers offer a range of choices and different service options, so you can get as involved with the process as you want.
-Kitchens should be beautifully designed, creating a practical space to work, relax and socialise, and manufactured using high-quality materials.
-They should also come with good warranties to give you peace of mind.
-Credit options are another important feature for some buyers who need help financing their dream kitchen.
+Kitchens should be beautifully designed and manufactured using high-quality materials.

 1. Available space

-Before making any decisions, we recommend accurately measuring your kitchen.
-Consider the floorplan and the wall size.
+Start by measuring your kitchen.
+Consider the floor and the wall size.
 These measurements will help you and your designer (if you use one) when it comes to finalising your kitchen layout and shopping list.

 2. Budget

-Be very clear on your budget before making any decisions.
-Cabinets are the highest cost, but you also have to consider fixtures, flooring, tiling, appliances and installation costs.
-There are clever ways to cut costs without compromising on your style, like swapping wood for laminate.
+Decide on your budget and stick to it.
+Consider all of the components you’ll need to purchase – cabinets are the highest cost, but you also have to consider fixtures, flooring, tiling, appliances and installation costs.
+To save on costs, our top tip is like swapping wood for laminate.

 3. Style

-The shape of your kitchen can have a big impact on the products and style you choose.
-A smaller kitchen might work best with a one-wall galley and fitted appliances flush with storage, while large kitchens are well-suited to a U-shaped design or L-shaped countertops.
-An island can also add life and energy into a kitchen if you have the space for one.
+The layout of your kitchen can impact price and style choices.
+Smaller kitchens tend to work best with a one-wall galley and fitted appliances flush with storage. larger kitchens are well-suited to a U-shaped design or L-shaped countertops.
+An island can also inject life and energy into a kitchen if you have the space for one.

 How we found the best new kitchen suppliers in the UK 2022